davidgarland/types/src/compositional_type_checking/README.md

 As for why we want to remove a specified term variable-- that is for the `let`-bound variable name, because we don't want that to be unified.
-The type of the `let`-bound variable is not handled by `refresh` since it is free in both the supported type and the Δ-context.
-Therefore we must remove it, or else `let`-polymorphism flat out won't work, because every type that we tried to use the polymorphic `let`-bound variable with would be unified with one another.
+The type of the `let`-bound variable is not handled by `refresh` since it may occur in the Δ-context thanks to recursive `let` bindings.
+If we didn't remove it, then its type would be monomorphic because it is in the Δ-context-- which obviously isn't what we want.

 ```Haskell
 reduce :: Name -> Typing -> Typing